 Some birth control methods require more effort than others.

-• Long-acting reversible contraception (LARC) (such as implants and IUDs) works to prevent pregnancy for 3 to 12 years.footnote 1 Talk to your doctor about how long you can use it.
+• Long-acting reversible contraception (LARC) (such as implants and IUDs) works to prevent pregnancy for years.
 After it's in place, you don't need to do anything.

-• Barrier methods (including the diaphragm; cervical cap; male condom; female condom; and spermicidal foam, sponge, gel, suppository, or film) can interrupt sex.
+• Barrier methods (including the diaphragm; cervical cap; condoms; and spermicidal foam, sponge, gel, suppository, or film) can interrupt sex.
 And you have to use them every time you have sex.

 • Combination pills are taken each day.
 Progestin-only pills must be taken at the same time each day.
 If you miss a pill, you'll need to use a backup birth control method.